-Table of Food and Brag Administration Approved marcations included and GET Trace Table 3: 1 ood and brug Administration Approved indications - insulins and OEI -1 Receptor Agonists Indication Soliqua (insulin glargine/ lixisenatide) Xultophy (insulin degludec/ liraglutide) As an adjunct to diet and exercise to improve glycemic control in adults with T2DM inadequately controlled on: Basal insulin (< 60 U daily) or lixisenatide ~ Basal insulin (< 50 U daily) or liraglutide (≤ 1.8 mg daily) < Limitations of Use Not recommended as first-line therapy for patients inadequately controlled on diet and exercise. ~ Has not been studied in patients with a history of unexplained pancreatitis.
-Other antidiabetic therapies should be considered in patients with a history of pancreatitis. • &gt; Not recommended for use in combination with any other product containing another GLP-1 receptor agonist. ~ > Not for treatment of T1DM or diabetic ketoacidosis. ~ > Not recommended for use in patients with gastroparesis. ✓ Has not been studied in combination with prandial insulin. ~ &gt;
+Indication Soliqua (insulin glargine/ lixisenatide) Xultophy (insulin degludec/ liraglutide) As an adjunct to diet and exercise to improve glycemic control in adults with T2DM ~ ~ Limitations of Use Not recommended as first-line therapy for patients inadequately controlled on diet and exercise. ~ Has not been studied in patients with a history of unexplained pancreatitis.
+Other antidiabetic therapies should be considered in patients with a history of pancreatitis. ~ Not recommended for use in combination with any other product containing another GLP-1 receptor agonist. ~ ~ Not for treatment of T1DM or diabetic ketoacidosis. ~ ~ Not recommended for use in patients with gastroparesis. ~ Has not been studied in combination with prandial insulin. ~ ~

-(Prescribing information: Soliqua 2017, Xultophy 2016)
+(Prescribing information: Soliqua 2019, Xultophy 2019)